As Helene approaches Florida here’s what you need to know

 Share

 Nearly the entire state of Florida is under a state of emergency after new predictions came out from the National Hurricane Center.
-Helene is forecast to not only be a major hurricane at landfall in the Big Bend of Florida, but Helene is also expected to grow in geographically size meaning it will impact more Florida over the next 48-72 hours.
+Helene is forecast to not only be a major hurricane at landfall in the Big Bend of Florida, but Helene is also expected to grow in geographic size meaning it will impact more Florida over the next 48-72 hours.

 The earliest storm-force winds arrival time for Helene, according to the NHC, is Wednesday morning for the Keys, Wednesday evening for southwest Florida, and Thursday morning for the northern Gulf Coast.